sumit2011/8085-programming/addition.md

 # Addition of two numbers

+> In addition of two numbers, there may be two cases arise:
-## addition of two numbers if carry is generated
+  1. carry is generated.
+  2. carry is not generated.
+  Here we are taking two numbers at the memory location 2050H and 2051H and storing the result at the memory location 2055H and 2056H.

 | **Size** | **Label** | **Instructions** | **Hex code** | **Addresses** |
 | ----------- | ----------- | ----------- | ----------- | ---------- |